Lugano: Sports

-Hockey Club Lugano (HCL) plays in the National League (NL), the top tier of Swiss hockey.
-They play at the Resega arena and have won seven national titles, having participated twice in the European Cup final round and once in the top four final in Euroleague.
+Hockey Club Lugano (HCL) plays in the National League (NL), the top tier of Swiss hockey and is by far the town's number one team.
+They play at the Cornèr Arena and have won seven national titles, having participated twice in the European Cup final round and once in the top four final in the Euroleague.
 In 1991, Lugano reached the final of the Spengler Cup and twice reached third place in the IIHF Continental Cup Superfinal.

 FC Lugano plays in the Swiss Super League.
-They play at the Stadio Cornaredo and won the Swiss title in 1938, 1941 and 1949 and the Swiss Cup in 1931, 1968 and 1993.
+They play at the Stadio Cornaredo and won the Swiss title in 1938, 1941 and 1949 and the Swiss Cup in 1931, 1968, 1993 and 2022.

-The Stadio Cornaredo is the largest stadium in Lugano, with space for 15,000 people.
+The Stadio Cornaredo currently sits 4,800 people.
 It hosted the Italy-Belgium match at the 1954 FIFA World Cup.
 According to some sources, Lugano is the smallest city ever to hold a World Cup match.
 Around the soccer field there is a gravel lane used during athletic contests and that, outside of official match and training hours, can be used by joggers free of charge.
 Next to the stadium are three small training fields.
 There are also two artificial grass fields: one for field hockey and one for soccer.
 There is also a skate park next to the stadium.

 BC Lugano Tigers (former Basket Club Lugano) plays in the Swiss National League A (LNA).
 They play at the Elvetico gym, won the Swiss Cup in 2011 and have been Swiss LNA Champions in 2000, 2001, 2006 and 2010.

 Lugano annually hosts the 20 km racewalk Gran Premio Città di Lugano Memorial Albisetti and the Ladies Open Lugano, an International level WTA tennis tournament.
 The city hosted the 1953 and 1996 UCI Road World Championships, as well as the 18th Chess Olympiad.

 Lugano has traditionally been one of Switzerland's hubs in Water polo.
 The Società Nuoto Lugano won the Swiss Championship a total of 17 times.